seven1m/onebody/README.md

 Now visit the site running in development mode at localhost:8080

+Whenever gems are updated or new migrations are needed, you can just run `vagrant provision`.

 ## Development Setup the Manual Way

 1. Install Ruby 2.1.1 or higher (we recommend you use [RVM](https://rvm.io/)).